aya-zzz-zzz/cottoncandynights/README.md

 ## Instructions:

-0. set tidal player background to "Color" in Display section of settings and install [Tidaluna](https://github.com/Inrixia/TidaLuna)
+0. set tidal player background to "Color" in Display section of settings and install [Tidaluna](https://github.com/Inrixia/TidaLuna) or [Tidalunar](https://github.com/Brskt/TidaLuna) (tidalunar is goated i recommend that one)

 1.click the base theme file for your OS